 A good surgeon will listen to your vision for your body and discuss which breast reduction procedure will give a final result that suits your needs.

-Dr. Ginger Xu uses her technical expertise and artistic sense to make sure each person’s appearance aligns with their unique identity.
+Dr. Ginger Xu uses her technical education and understanding of aesthetics to make sure each person’s appearance aligns with their unique identity.
 Dr. Xu is a Board-certified plastic surgeon with specialty training in aesthetic plastic surgery at Harvard and is now based in the San Francisco Bay area.

 A breast reduction (also known as bilateral reduction mammaplasty):